Speicherstadt: Use

 The Speicherstadt is a major tourist attraction in Hamburg and is the focus of most of the harbor tours.
 There are several museums, like the Deutsches Zollmuseum (German Customs Museum), Miniatur Wunderland (a model railway), and the Hamburg Dungeon.
 The Afghan Museum was also located here, but closed in 2012.

-The buildings are also used as warehouses.
+Some of the buildings retain their original use as warehouses.
 As of 2005, the companies in the Speicherstadt handled one third of the world's oriental rug production, and other goods including cocoa, coffee, tea, spices, maritime equipment, and electronics.